ISC 2018 Call for Research Posters

 The ISC research poster session is an excellent opportunity to present your latest research results, projects and innovations to a global audience including your HPC peers.

 Poster authors will give short presentations on their posters on Tuesday, June 26, and will also have the opportunity to informally present them to the attendees during lunch and coffee breaks.
-The accepted research posters will be displayed from Tuesday, June 26 through Wednesday, June 27, 2018, and there will be a research posters reception on Tuesday morning.
+The accepted research posters will be displayed from Tuesday, June 26 through Wednesday, June 27, 2018.

 The ISC organizers will sponsor the call for research posters with awards for outstanding research posters: the ISC Research Poster Awards.